aragnation/aragnation.github.io/index.md

 She has dabbled in sketching, painting, origami, dancing, music all her life -- she was decent at some of this, not so much at the rest :) She was first introduced to AI in 2003 in junior year of college and has worked in AI since.
 She was first introduced to generative art by a friend in 2018, when her day-job presented fewer opportunities to be hands-on with code.
 Generative art scratched the itch to code as well as explore AI for creativity.

 Find out more about Devi's art at [http://stateoftheheart.ai/][soth].
 You can also find her on [Twitter][tw], [Instagram][insta], [Foundation][fnd] and [fxhash][fxhash].

+### Abhishek Das

+In his day job, Abhishek Das is an artificial intelligence researcher, i.e., he builds algorithms to mimic intelligence or the biological brain.
+Much like that, his art explores algorithms to mimic textures from the physical world – paper, ink, cloth, sand, paintings.

 ## The Visuals